 Guided study is required if a student's final Human Physiology course grade falls 1SD or more below the class mean.
+This decision was based on cumulative program data.

-Purpose: Cumulative program data has shown that poor performance in Human Physiology correlates with poorer performance on the PANCE.
-The purpose of this program is to identify students who are at risk for performing poorly on the PANCE as soon as possible and provide additional guided study tools throughout the clinical medicine courses.
+Purpose: Cumulative program data has shown that deficient performance in Human Physiology correlates with poorer performance on the PANCE.
+The purpose of this program is to identify students who are at risk of performing poorly on the PANCE as soon as possible and provide additional guided study tools throughout clinical medicine courses.